Please note: Enquiries for students with Special Circumstances for 2021 have closed as of Friday 3 September.

 SIDE’s Referral Program provides for students who have special circumstances that impact on school attendance/engagement.
 The Program is coordinated by SIDE’s school psychologists.

-SIDE’s school psychologists, who gather information from a number of sources to assess eligibility (the family, the student’s current school and clinician/specialist).
+SIDE’s school psychologists gather information from a number of sources to assess eligibility (the family, the student’s current school and clinician/specialist).

 Categories of eligibility:

-Severe mental health
+- Severe mental health

-Other unforeseen and extraordinary circumstances
+- Other unforeseen and extraordinary circumstances

 SIDE’s receipt of an application for enrolment does not necessarily confirm enrolment.